A minimalist guide to the detox gene and DNA methylation: Plus 5 Quick Detox Tips

 There are several key genes that play a role in your body’s detoxification process.
 The MTHFR gene is especially important because it helps the body process two nutrients, folate and methionine.
 These nutrients support the body in making and repairing DNA in the process of methylation.

-Methylation is a fundamental chemical exchange that happens in every cell in the body.
+Methylate is a fundamental chemical exchange that happens in every cell in the body.
 We all methylate but not at the same pace.
-Variations in the MTHFR gene can affect how much or how little we methylate.
-That's why the MTHFR gene is called the detox gene.
+Variations in the MTHFR gene can affect how much or how little we go through the DNA methylation process.
+That’s why the MTHFR gene is called the detox gene.
 If you have an MTHFR gene variation, you may be a poor detoxifier.
 The only way to know for sure is by running a genomic panel.

 If an MTHFR gene variant limits your ability to cleanse, you can still support detoxification with five quick tips: